This article accompanies the fable

 Casanova and Academia

 Casanova would not live to see how later generations would discourage the genre of autobiography, seeing it as egotistical.
-Universities avoid him like a venereal disease: his memoirs are almost never taught in university classes.
-In literature departments, the erotic arts are limited to the occasional class where de Sade, Byron and D.H.
-Lawrence receive the full neurotic treatment and moralistic lectures are delivered in sterile auditoriums (ah, but tutorials and office hours are another matter!).
-Yet students generally have little else on their minds.
+Universities still avoid him like a venereal disease: his memoirs are almost never taught in university classes.
+In literature departments, the erotic arts are limited to the classes where de Sade, Byron and D.H.
+Lawrence may receive the full neurotic treatment and moralistic lectures are delivered in sterile auditoriums (but tutorials and office hours might be another matter!).
+A few academics and historians defend him - Malina Stefanovska and Ian Kelly stand out - but most can't stop themselves from being judgmental - Leo Damrosch.

 Michel de Montaigne - writing in the 1580's - would have agreed with Casanova: